 - Garnet's anger from the last episode is taken up a notch to the point where she has to defuse again.

-- Cyclops: Sapphire is revealed to be one, which is the source of Garnet's third eye.
+- Cyclops: Sapphire is revealed to have a single central eye, which is the source of Garnet's third eye.

 - Did You Think I Can't Feel?: Sapphire was upset about Pearl's messing with fusion as much as Ruby was, but was trying to keep her head cool (literally) and be rational about it (especially with her future vision,) something that Ruby misunderstood as her not caring at all.
 In an unusual take, Sapphire herself is the one who realizes the rammifications of trying to hide it when she and Ruby try to comfort Steven after he voices his frustration at how everything is going to pieces.
 Sapphire actually begins to cry when she realizes not that she was hurting Steven and Ruby.